Dead tree toppled on toddlers: Discoveries Educare fined more than $210,000

 "Discoveries Educare Limited failed to monitor and manage the condition of the tree and Heng Tong Investment Limited [which leased the property to Discoveries Educare] had not carried out regular visits, assessments or inspections."

-Both were responsible for ensuring children and staff were not put at risk by the condition of the tree, yet both failed to identify this very obvious risk, she said.
+Both were responsible for ensuring children and staff were not put at risk by the condition of the tree, yet both failed to identify this very obvious risk, Henry said.

-"Discoveries Educare Limited and Heng Tong Investment Limited both had a duty of care they failed to meet."
+"Discoveries Educare Limited and Heng Tong Investment Limited both had a duty of care they failed to meet," she said.

+"This was a big, old tree and a very obvious risk to those on the premises.
+This incident shows in near-catastrophic detail just how important it is for businesses to assess all risks their operations pose to workers and others.

+"But that's not the end of their responsibilities – they must put appropriate controls in place to mitigate those risks.
+If they don't have the in-house expertise to identify obvious risks and their controls, they should engage someone who does."